 Think about how well the technology you're using matches your goals.
 Will a (probably inaccessible) Prezi really be more effective than a PowerPoint?

 This also applies to language.
 Shorter sentences and words with fewer syllables, used wherever possible, are more readable.
-This affects students with learning disabilities, students whose first language is not English, etc.
+This affects students with learning disabilities, students whose first language is not English, etc. For more information, please see Plain Language.

 Consider preparing in-class materials that can be distributed in advance.